macarooni-man/auto-mcs/amscript-docs.md

  - `int`, how long since the player died *(in ticks)*

 #### player.dimension
- - `str`, player's current gamemode
+ - `str`, the dimension that the player is currently in
  - Value of `'overworld'`, `'the_nether'`, or `'the_end'`

 #### player.active_effects